Tubulor/animals_collateral_adjectives_collector/README.md

    - Generate an HTML file displaying the results.

 3. Check the project directory for:
-   - The generated HTML file.
+   - The generated HTML file in the `tmp/` directory.
    - Images saved in the `tmp/` directory.